Emotion Diffusion Classifier with Adaptive Margin Discrepancy Training for Facial Expression Recognition: Experiments

 \subsubsection{Non-negative Prompt Analysis}

-FMDiT fails to accommodate sample-wise noise-prediction difficulty.
-To address this, we propose AMDiT, which uses an adaptive margin derived from the noise-prediction error conditioned on a non-negative prompt.
-This error reflects the noise-prediction difficulty of each sample.
-To analyze the impact of different non-negative prompts $c_{\text{nn}}$, we conduct experiments on RAF-DB\_B using $c_{\text{nn}}=$``A photo of a facial expression.'' ($c_{\text{nc}}$), $c_{\text{nn}}=c_{p}$, and $c_{\text{nn}}=\emptyset$.
-The results of the 100-step evaluation are used in this experiment and the subsequent ones, except those in Section \ref{subsubsec:eval_timestep}.
-As shown in Table \ref{tab:non-negativeprompt}, all three adaptive margin methods outperform Base, CoDiT, and FMDiT (from Table \ref{tab:hyperparameter}).
-This demonstrates the effectiveness of the proposed AMDiT method.
-Among three adaptive margin methods, AMDiT with $c_{\text{nn}}=c_{p}$ achieves the best results.
+AMDiT uses an adaptive margin derived from the noise-prediction error conditioned on a non-negative prompt, which reflects the noise-prediction difficulty of each sample.
+To analyze the effect of different non-negative prompts $c_{\text{nn}}$, we conduct experiments on RAF-DB\_B using: (i) $c_{\text{nn}}=$``A photo of a facial expression.'' (class-agnostic prompt $c_{\text{nc}}$), (ii) $c_{\text{nn}}=c_{p}$, and (iii) $c_{\text{nn}}=\emptyset$.
+The results of the 100-step evaluation are used for this experiment and all subsequent ones, except those in Section \ref{subsubsec:eval_timestep}.
+As shown in Table~\ref{tab:non-negativeprompt}, among the three adaptive-margin variants, AMDiT with $c_{\text{nn}}=c_{p}$ achieves the best performance.
+In addition, all three variants outperform the EmoDC baselines (see Table~\ref{tab:incremental_results}), demonstrating the effectiveness of the proposed AMDiT.